Cosmology of the non-local Proca theory: The model

 Let us now obtain the equations of motion of the theory \eqref{ac1}.
 The equation of motion for the vector field $A_\mu$, the tensor field $\xi_{\mu\nu}$ and the Lagrange multiplier $\lambda_{\mu\nu}$ can be written respectively as

 and

-As one can see from the above field equations, the Maxwell strength tensor $F_{\mu\nu}$ is the source for both antisymmetric tensors $\xi_{\mu\nu}$ and $\lambda_{\mu\nu}$.
+The general solution of field equation \eqref{eq3} related to the homogeneous equation $\Box\xi_{\alpha \beta}=0$ would introduce new degrees of freedom to the theory which are independent of $A_\mu$.
+However as mentioned before these are spurious.
+So we should remind that we do not need the most general solution $\xi_{\alpha \beta}$ that satisfy equation \eqref{eq3}, but need the specific solution of the equation \eqref{eq3} with the condition that $\xi_{\mu\nu}=0$ as $F_{\mu\nu}=0$.
+In the quantum point of view there are no quanta associated to the auxiliary tensor field $\xi_{\alpha \beta}$ \cite{mag}.

 Also it is worth mentioning that the theory has a $U(1)$ symmetry by shifting the vector field $A_\mu\rightarrow A_\mu+\partial_\mu\varphi$.
 This implies that the $A_\mu$ field equation satisfies a conservation equation of the form \eqref{eq1}.
 As, a result, we have a Noether current associated with the aforementioned symmetry.
+However the local Proca action does not have a gauge invariance.

 The gravitational field equation of motion can be written as \begin{widetext}